sframe-wg/sframe/draft-ietf-sframe-enc.md

-An SFrame context stores mappings from KID values to "key contexts", which are different depending on whether the KID is to be used for sending or receiving (an SFrame keys should never be used for both operations).
+An SFrame context stores mappings from KID values to "key contexts", which are different depending on whether the KID is to be used for sending or receiving (an SFrame key should never be used for both operations).
 A key context tracks the key and salt associated to the KID, and the current CTR value.
 A key context to be used for sending also tracks the next CTR value to be used.